Vinni-Cedraz/push_swap_averager/README.md

 8 threads but the performance did not improve and even started to go down.
 So I stuck with 8 threads.

-For this, I only had to use two functions from the C library pthread.h:
+For this, I only had to use two functions from the C library `pthread.h`:
 `pthread_create` and `pthread_join`.
 I use a micro-managed subdivision of tasks to avoid race conditions instead of mutexes, which would complexify and slow down things in this context.